-- 4.1 All purchasing shall be conducted in accordance with Regulatory Provisions which are: - all relevant statutory provisions - the relevant international rules and treaty principles - the Council's Constitution including these Contract Procedure Rules, the Council's Financial Procedure Rules and Scheme of Delegation - the Council's Procurement Strategy, Procurement Manual (and associated Toolkit for Procuring Managers) and other policies and procedures of the Council as appropriate. - 4.2 In the event of conflict between the above items, UK legislation will take precedence, then international rules, then the Council's Constitution, the Council's Procurement Manual and policies and procedures.

-5 Responsibilities of Chief Officers and Responsible Officers

-- 5.1 Each Chief Officer shall: - be responsible for the purchasing undertaken by his/her service to be undertaken in accordance with these Contract Procedure Rules (and accompanying policies and guidance), - be accountable to the Cabinet for the performance of his/her duties in relation to purchasing - comply with the Council's decision making processes including, where appropriate, implementing and operating a Scheme of Delegation - appoint a Responsible Officer (in line with Council's Scheme of Delegation) in writing who shall be an authorised signatory. - take immediate action in the event of breach of these Contract Procedure Rules. - 5.2 A Responsible Officer is an officer with responsibility for conducting purchasing processes for the purchase of works, supplies (goods) or services on behalf of the Council. - 5.3 A Responsible Officer's duties in respect of purchasing are to ensure: - compliance with all Regulatory Provisions and integrity of the tender Appendix E - Page 3 process
+- 4.1 All purchasing shall be conducted in accordance with Regulatory Provisions which are: - all relevant statutory provisions - the relevant international rules and treaty principles - the Council's Constitution including these Contract Procedure Rules, the Council's Financial Procedure Rules and Scheme of Delegation - the Council's Procurement Strategy, Procurement Manual (and associated Toolkit for Procuring Managers) and other policies and procedures of the Council as appropriate. - 4.2 In the event of conflict between the above items, UK legislation will take precedence, then international rules, then the Council's Constitution, the Council's Procurement Manual and policies and procedures. - 5 Responsibilities of Chief Officers and Responsible Officers - 5.1 Each Chief Officer shall: - be responsible for the purchasing undertaken by his/her service to be undertaken in accordance with these Contract Procedure Rules (and accompanying policies and guidance), - be accountable to the Cabinet for the performance of his/her duties in relation to purchasing - comply with the Council's decision making processes including, where appropriate, implementing and operating a Scheme of Delegation - appoint a Responsible Officer (in line with Council's Scheme of Delegation) in writing who shall be an authorised signatory. - take immediate action in the event of breach of these Contract Procedure Rules. - 5.2 A Responsible Officer is an officer with responsibility for conducting purchasing processes for the purchase of works, supplies (goods) or services on behalf of the Council. - 5.3 A Responsible Officer's duties in respect of purchasing are to ensure: - compliance with all Regulatory Provisions and integrity of the tender process

-- compliance with the relevant statutory provisions and the Council's requirements relating to declarations of interest affecting any purchasing process - that there is an appropriate analysis of the requirement, timescales, procedure and documentation to be used - the purchasing process, from planning to delivery incorporates (where appropriate) principles of sustainability, efficiency, whole life costings and cost savings - compliance with the Council's decision-making processes - that all contracts of a value of £10,000 (ex VAT) or more are included on theCouncil's Contract Register - that proper records of all contract award procedures, waivers, exemptions and extensions are maintained, with separate files for each purchase of a value of £10,000 (ex VAT) or more - that value for money is achieved - that adequate and appropriate security (such as a bond or guarantee) is taken to protect the Council in the event of non-performance. - 5.4 In considering how best to procure works, supplies and services, Chief Officers and/or Responsible Officers (as appropriate in the context), shall take into account wider contractual delivery opportunities and purchasing methods including the use of Pre-Competed Frameworks and eprocurement/purchasing methods, and the availability of local authority charging and trading powers. - 5.5 It is a disciplinary offence to fail to comply with these Contract Procedure Rules and the Council's Procurement Manual.
-All employees have a duty to report breaches of Contract Procedure Rules to the Chief Officer for their service. - 5.6 Any officer or Member who suspects any misconduct or corruption in relation to the purchase by or on behalf of the Council of works, supplies (goods) and services must immediately report that suspicion to the Council's Monitoring Officer and Chief Officer for their service.
+- compliance with the relevant statutory provisions and the Council's requirements relating to declarations of interest affecting any purchasing process - that there is an appropriate analysis of the requirement, timescales, procedure and documentation to be used - the purchasing process, from planning to delivery incorporates (where appropriate) principles of sustainability, efficiency, whole life costings and cost savings - compliance with the Council's decision-making processes - that all contracts of a value of £10,000 (ex VAT) or more are included on the Council's Contract Register - that proper records of all contract award procedures, waivers, exemptions and extensions are maintained, with separate files for each purchase of a value of £10,000 (ex VAT) or more - that value for money is achieved - that adequate and appropriate security (such as a bond or guarantee) is taken to protect the Council in the event of non-performance. - that risk assessments are undertaken in respect of all contracts and where there is a significant risk identified a written risk assessment is carried out and kept on the contract file. - In considering how best to procure works, supplies and services, Chief Officers and/or Responsible Officers (as appropriate in the context), shall take into account wider contractual delivery opportunities and purchasing methods including the use of Pre-Competed Frameworks and e-procurement/purchasing methods, and the availability of local authority charging and trading powers under the Local Government Act 2003. - 5.5 It is a disciplinary offence to fail to comply with these Contract Procedure Rules and the Council's Procurement Manual.
+All employees have a duty to report breaches of Contract Procedure Rules to the Chief Officer for their service. - Any officer or Member who suspects any misconduct or corruption in relation to the purchase by or on behalf of the Council of works, supplies (goods) and services must immediately report that suspicion to the Council's Monitoring Officer and Chief Officer for their service.